Can NGOs Invest in the Stock Market?

 Conduct a thorough risk assessment to understand the potential risks associated with investing in the stock market.
 Consider the NGO’s financial capacity, time horizon, and ability to withstand potential losses.

-Read more Should i invest in under armour stock
+Read more How to invest in bitcoin stock 2017

 **3. Investment Strategy:**